jsware/able-buttons/docs/index.md

 }
 ```

+Since V0.4.0 of `AbleButtons` an `isSingleClicked()` can be used to check for exclusive single-clicks.
+This avoids `isClicked()` returning true for the first click in a double-click sequence.
+A companion `resetSingleClicked()` is provided that returns true if an exclusive single-click was reset.

 ### Callback Buttons

 A callback button will call you back using a user-supplied function when button events occur.
 You define a callback function and provide it to the button when defined.